Iaio99/Iptables-manager/README.md

 # Iptables-nc
-A simple interface written in ncurses for iptables
+A simple manager written in python for iptables.